CodyTolene/Pocket-Pi/README.md

 ## Updating and Upgrading the Raspberry Pi Zero <a name="updating-and-upgrading"></a>

 In this section we will update and upgrade the Raspberry Pi Zero to ensure we have the latest software and security updates.
 It may be possible to skip this section if you've just installed the Raspberry Pi OS.
-If you're unsure, it's always a good idea to update to be sure.
+If you're unsure, it's always a good idea to update to be sure (at the very least just run `sudo apt update` to check).
 This will take aproximately 10-20 minutes to complete.

 1. Open the terminal and run the following command to access the Raspberry Pi Zero.
 Using the hostname and the username and password you set during the installation: